I don’t belong.

 You are and that is enough as well.

 Maybe I was stuck up.
 It is unimportant now.
 I doubt you remember the words spoken so long ago while I have pondered them far too often.
 I doubt harm was meant.
-And, when I saw you on occasion after “that” time, you were kind enough.
+And, when I saw you on occasion after that time, you were kind enough.

 I am no longer ten.

-My goal is not to please you nor to have you accept me.
+My goal is neither to please you nor to have you accept me.
 Although it would be lovely.
 I do not need your stamp of approval to be ok and to know I am enough.

 My intent is to stand bravely and be seen.